kandrsn99/Web-Hosting-Rocker-Nginx-Proxy/README.md

 # Web-Hosting-Rocker-Container-Nginx-Proxy
 This is a sample of a webpage launchable with [Rocker](https://rocker-project.org/images/versioned/shiny.html).
 [Rocker](https://rocker-project.org/images/versioned/shiny.html) makes it easy to deploy executables on a server host using [R language](https://cran.rstudio.org/) dependencies to create beautiful applications using the language.
+In particular, this application makes use of [R Shiny](https://shiny.posit.co/r/getstarted/shiny-basics/lesson1/).

 You may read about the summarized documentation of Docker here: https://github.com/kandrsn99/Web-Hosting-Rocker-Nginx-Proxy/blob/main/Docker%20Command%20Line%20Interface.pdf